-In developing power plants or other infrastructures, all the applicable permits, certifications and notifications relating to the development must be obtained and implemented.
+For the development of power plants or other infrastructures, all the applicable permits, certifications and notifications relating to the development must be obtained and implemented.
 In addition to nationwide regulations, in most cases there are multiple layers of local regulations set by prefectures, cities, towns, villages and wards that may include a requirement to conduct an environmental impact assessment.